cyrilbois/gd-gatsby-blog/src/pages/2017-12-31-interesting-things-other-people-did-in-2017/index.md

 - [yegor256's blog](http://www.yegor256.com/best.html) has been a great discovery in 2017.
 His blog posts and his book [Elegant Objects](http://www.yegor256.com/elegant-objects.html) literally changed the way I think about object oriented code.
 - The Center for Spatial Research at Columbia University, and the Masters in Peace Building at the Universidad de Los Andes collaborated in creating [Conflict Urbanism: Colombia](https://centerforspatialresearch.github.io/colombia_site/).
 The project maps and visualizes crimes committed over a period of 30 years, with the hope of understanding the patterns and ramifications of the Colombian conflict.
 - Marco Hernandez and Darren Long created a dataviz on [the power of your passport](http://multimedia.scmp.com/culture/article/passportIndex/).
 South China Morning Post kept publishing really nice visualizations all year around.
 Here is [another one](http://multimedia.scmp.com/news/china/article/One-Belt-One-Road/europe.html).
 - [This guy made a camera that prints a GIF instantly](https://imgur.com/gallery/CG9w4?utm_source=hackernewsletter&utm_medium=email&utm_term=fav).
-I know, it's quite unrelated to the usual topics that I talk about (dataviz, python/js libraries), but it was too cool not to share it.
+I know, it's not related to data visualizations, programming topics or python/js libraries, but it was just too cool not to share it.